 - Repair or replacement estimates for your motorcycle

 - Documentation of other costs and losses

 If you don’t have a bill to go along with a loss—pain and suffering, for example—our team can refer to state legal precedent and determine what the economic value of that damage may be.
 This way, you can request compensation for the emotional stress of an accident as well as the financial losses you faced.

 In general, most motorcycle accident victims have a couple of legal options after an accident.
 You may decide to:

 If your loved one passed away in a motorcycle accident, we extend our condolences.
 Our firm can explain which option you should pursue for recovering compensation.
 We can also help you determine who is eligible to file a wrongful death case.

 Will Health Insurance Cover You in a Birmingham Motorcycle Accident?

-If you have health insurance, you may choose to file a claim to cover the cost of medical treatment.
-Unfortunately, your policy may have a high deductible for you to meet before any benefits are paid.
-Even with health insurance, you could be expected to pay thousands of dollars out of pocket.
+If you have health insurance, you could file a claim to cover the cost of medical treatment.
+Unfortunately, your policy may have a high deductible for you to meet before any benefits can be paid.
+Even with health insurance, you could expect to pay thousands of dollars out of pocket.

 Additionally, accident victims are often offered low insurance payouts.
-Health insurance providers want to protect their own pockets before they help you recover from an accident.
+Health insurance providers want to protect their own pockets before helping you recover from an accident.
 With that in mind, be prepared to fight for the financial support you deserve.

 You don’t have to go into that fight alone, though.
-Instead, trust the team with Morris Bart to stand up for you.
+Instead, trust our team to stand up for you.
 Our motorcycle accident attorneys in Birmingham, AL, can communicate with a provider on your behalf, stopping intimidation attempts and insufficient settlement offers from the get-go.